 Over the years, he has been involved in regulatory applications in several medical device manufacturers before joining Aillis.
 He has also managed the department of regulatory affairs at a major manufacturer.

 Alongside, he worked as a member of the industry organization and was involved in various activities such as law revision, establishment of JIS, and formulation of AED advertising guidelines.
 Since 2016, he has been working as a regulatory consultant, supporting a number of medical device manufacturers.

 Mizuki Watanabe joined Aillis in March 2019.
-She is supporting the operation of Medical Administration Division and Development Department widely.
+She is supporting the operation widely.

 Before joining Aillis, she worked at Management Support Division of M3 Career Inc., a Japanese healthcare company, and was involved in hospital management from the perspective of human resources.

 She worked as a care worker at two nursing homes earlier in her career.